wonday/react-native-pdf/README.md

 v1.2.4

-1. Refactor pan gesture and fix pdf not show complete when scale #20
+1. Refactor pan gesture and fix pdf not show complete when scale on iOS #20
 2. Replace PropTypes with prop-types package #22

 v1.2.3